RaulPPelaez/Naga_KeypadMapper/README.md

 To reload the config run the command :
 	naga start

-wich will restart the daemon
+which will restart the daemon

 If ran as root you should edit the file in /root/.naga.